Author: Laura Marissa Cullell

 The first major core misconception of e-Estonia lies in the underlying technology, and whether it is apt to call it blockchain at all.
 Allegations have surfaced online that e-Estonia does not implement blockchain at all, instead, it is an urban myth which gained traction and made its way throughout the internet.

-According to The Verge, since Estonia’s system predates the creation of blockchain technology, there is some disagreement over whether it should even be called blockchain technology at all.
+The Verge, since Estonia’s system predates the creation of blockchain technology, there is some disagreement over whether it should even be called blockchain technology at all.
 It is believed that people misunderstood the use of hash linked time-stamping used in e-Estonia to protect the integrity of data on the Blockchain.

 According to this report, X-Road is not on the Blockchain but both utilize similar cryptographic hashing functions for linking data items to each other.